Spotted touch-me-not is an erect native annual. Stems are succulent, somewhat translucent, 2 to 5 feet high, easily broken, branching occasionally.

 The inflorescence is a cluster of up to 3 flowers that rises from the leaf axils.

-The flowers are dichogamous, that is, with the male and female parts maturing at different times, thus avoiding something nature does not like - self pollination.
+These flowers are sexually dichogamous, that is, with the male and female parts maturing at different times, thus avoiding something nature does not like - self pollination.
 The male parts are ready first and the anthers are ready for pollen release for only a twenty-four hour period, then the anthers are dropped and the female stigma is exposed.
-The receptive phase then follows when the stigma can receive pollen but that phase is very short - average of four hours according to experiments that have run.
+The receptive phase then follows when the stigma can receive pollen from a flower that still has pollen for release but that phase is very short - average of four hours according to experiments that have run.

 The cleistogamous flowers are found singly in the lower leaf axils and require only three weeks to mature.
 These are usually produced later in the season.
 These are only 1 to 2 mm in diameter.
 These flowers produce seed when, through stress or other climatic conditions, the regular open flowers are few or cannot be pollinated.
 Also, since the type of pollinator required for the open flowers, due to its deep nectar sac, is quite limited, and also since the plant is an annual, cleistogamous seed production insures that the species will re-seed.